2019 Research Project Descriptions

 The potential project will involve modeling disease and aging in human induced pluripotent stem models.
 The Ellerby laboratory has established a number of disease models of Huntington’s disease, Parkinson’s disease and aging.
 We have developed different methods to identify novel therapeutic targets for HD and aging.
 The intern will generate models of disease and evaluate therapeutic targets to validate these for treatment of the disease.

 The Loring lab is focused on harnessing the power of pluripotent stem cells for regenerative medicine.
 We believe that cells derived from pluripotent stem cells will revolutionize medicine and lead to longer and healthier lives.
-We are looking for an intern to work on our cell therapy project for Parkinson’s disease in which induced pluripotent stem cells from Parkinson’s patients are used to derive dopaminergic neurons, the same neurons which are lost in the brains of Parkinson’s patients.
-The aim of this Summer Scholar project is to evaluate whole-genome gene expression profiles from dopaminergic neurons derived from 10 different patient lines helping to build a model by which future cell lines can be evaluated prior to clinical use.
-The intern will generate the neurons from the patient stem cell lines and analyze the resulting gene expression data.
+We are looking for a Summer Scholar to work on our cell therapy project for Parkinson’s disease in which induced pluripotent stem cells from Parkinson’s patients are used to derive dopaminergic neurons, the same neurons which are lost in the brains of Parkinson’s patients.
+The aim of this Summer Scholar project is to evaluate whole-genome gene expression profiles from dopaminergic neurons derived from 10 different patient lines.

 This project seeks to employ a small molecule approach to remove a toxic form of cholesterol from human blood in order to combat the development of atherosclerosis.
 Oxysterols are non-enzymatic cholesterol oxidation products that recently have become of interest in the pathology of several diseases, including atherosclerosis.
 The human body has difficulty processing such cholesterols and thus they accumulate in certain types of cells and tissues over time.
 We are testing the ability of various drugs to remove such toxic cholesterols from human cells.
 This rational drug design project will involve computational, in vitro, and ex vivo experiments and measurements of the activity of various compounds that we are testing.
 Our goal is to create a product based on SENS damage repair concepts that can be used in human patients in the near future.